Home / World Top Cities

 Data and facts

-• The city proper has a population density of 5,377 people per square kilometer or 13,930 per square mile.
+• The city proper has a population density of 5,377 people per square kilometre (13,930 per square mile).

-• Rio’s carnival party is the biggest carnival in the world.
-According to the Guinness Book of Records, in 2004 the city’s most illustrious party attracted a record 400,000 foreign visitors, becoming the biggest carnival party in the world.
-Apart from the outside visitors, every year, around 5 million people take over the streets of Rio to participate in hundreds of street parties, called “blocos”, held by the samba groups.
+• Rio’s carnival is the largest in the world.
+According to the Guinness Book of Records, in 2004, the city’s renowned celebration attracted a record 400,000 foreign visitors, making it the biggest carnival globally.
+Every year, around 5 million people participate in the city’s street parties, called “blocos,” organised by samba groups.

-• Rio is home to the eighth biggest library in the world.
+• Rio is home to the eighth-largest library in the world: the National Library of Brazil.

-• The statue of Christ the Redeemer was elected one of the world’s new seven wonders.
+• The statue of Christ the Redeemer was voted as one of the New Seven Wonders of the World.

 Administration